Call Me Maybe: Critical reception

-Chart performance
+Commercial performance

+Canada

 "Call Me Maybe" achieved commercial success in Canada, and later in the United States and around the world.
 The song is Jepsen's third single to enter the Canadian Hot 100, debuting at number 97 for the week of October 22, 2011.
 For the week of February 11, 2012, "Call Me Maybe" reached number one in its 17th week on the Canadian Hot 100.
 By doing so, Jepsen became the fifth Canadian artist ever to reach the top position on the new chart in her home country, after Avril Lavigne, Nelly Furtado, Nikki Yanofsky, and Young Artists for Haiti.
 Jepsen commented that she feels "ultimately honored to be mentioned among those names.
 These are all artists I look up to in a big way.
 I have their music, they've been on my records since I can remember.
 It's really hard to believe.
 It's cool because at the same time, it's all that I've all ever been working for."
 The song has since been certified nine times platinum by Music Canada (MC), for sales of 720,000 units of the track in the country.
 It spent a total of 74 weeks on the chart.